-- 1.1 The Code sets out and identifies the Town's expectations for its Members and establishes rules for appropriate conduct. - 1.2 The public expects the highest moral and ethical standards of conduct from the Council that it elects.
+- 1.1 The Code sets out and identifies the Town's expectations for its Members and establishes rules for appropriate conduct. - 1.2 The public expects the highest moral and ethical standards of conduct from the Council that it elects and Members appointed to Local Boards and Adjudicative Boards.
 The behaviour and actions of Members is expected to reflect the principles of accountability, transparency, and public trust.
-Adherence to these standards will protect and maintain the Town's reputation and integrity. - 1.3 The key statements of principle that underline this Code are as follows: - (a) the decision-making process of Council and its boards is open, accessible and equitable and respects the Town's governance structure; - (b) public office is not to be used for the personal financial benefit of any Member; - (c) Town residents should have confidence in the integrity of their local government and of their Members; - (d) the conduct of each Member is of the highest standard; and - (e) the conduct of each Member demonstrates fairness, respect for differences and a duty to work with other Members together for the common good.
+Adherence to these standards will protect and maintain the Town's reputation and integrity. - 1.3 The key statements of principle that underline this Code are as follows: - (a) the decision-making process of Council and its Local Boards and Adjudicative Boards is open, accessible and equitable and respects the Town's governance structure; - (b) public office is not to be used for the personal financial benefit of any Member; - (c) Town residents should have confidence in the integrity of their local government and of their Members; - (d) the conduct of each Member is of the highest standard; and

+(e) the conduct of each Member demonstrates fairness, respect for differences and a duty to work with other Members together for the common good.